headwirecom/peregrine-cms/docs/public/renditions/index.md

 # Image Transformation Structure

 The basic image handling is done by the **Image Transformation** which are referenced by their name.
-They should start with a prefix like **vips** to keep them apart from other image transformation service added in the future.
+That should start with a prefix like **vips** to keep them apart from other image transformation services added in the future.
 These classes are what is either executing or calling the image handling programs.
 They **must be enabled** for VIPS in order to be used otherwise the rendition will fail.

-On the other hand we have the **Image Transformation Setup** which are the configuration of the image handling for a particular purpose like creating a Greyscale Thumbnail in PNG format.
+On the other hand we have the **Image Transformation Setup**s which are the configuration of the image handling for a particular purpose like creating a Greyscale Thumbnail in PNG format.
 Each of them are referenced by its name and the extension of the name indicate the target image type like **.png** or **.jpeg**.
 Each Setup must provide a least one **Configuration** which contains the name of the **Image Transformation** and optional parameters.

-Under the hood the **Image Transformation Setup** provides a list of **Image Transformation Configuration**s which is then used to obtain the **Image Transformation** from the **Image Transformation Provide**.
+Under the hood the **Image Transformation Setup** provides a list of **Image Transformation Configuration**s which is then used to obtain the **Image Transformation** from the **Image Transformation Provider**.
 Both together (Image Transformation and Image Transformation Configuration) are then used to configure and execute the image handling.